 Oak Park's Connor and Aubree Stark are the only brother sister combination to hold Russell Cup records.
 Connor topped Johnny Quinn's 15' 4" clearance with a 15' 6" vault in 2011.
 Aubree set her 11' 3 ¾" record in 2005.

 Ebony Crear has made a big impression in a short amount of time.
 The Maranatha sophomore has earned 8 frosh/soph titles in her first two years at the Russell Cup.
 She won the 100 meters, 100 hurdles, 300 hurdles and the 4x400 relay her freshman year.
 As a sophomore in 2012, she went 4 for 4 again.
 This time she broke 4 Russell Cup records in the process.
 Not only did she break the records in both hurdle races, she also broke Olympic champion Allyson Felix's records in the 100 and 200 meters.
-Track & field fans will look forward to seeing what she will accomplish at the varsity level in 2013.
+Unfortunately for Russell Cup fans she transfered from Maranatha after her sophomore year.